-Reason 4 – Allows for more creativity and more advanced photography options
+Reason 5 – Allows for more creativity & more advanced photography options

-Beyond the above three reasons, a tripod also opens up a world of creative options, allowing you to take photos that you simply wouldn’t be able to take without one.
+Beyond the above four reasons, a tripod also opens up a world of creative options, allowing you to take photos that you simply wouldn’t be able to take without one.
 If you want to improve your photography and have a wider choice of photography styles, then a tripod is a must-have travel accessory.

-Examples of these creative options include taking pictures of the stars (astrophotography), long-exposure shots of water, light trails of moving vehicles, and many more.
+Examples of these creative options include taking pictures of the stars (astrophotography), long-exposure shots of water using an ND filter, light trails of moving vehicles, and many more.
 You can even create time-lapse videos with a tripod, something that would be impossible without it!

-Well, that was four reasons you need a tripod for your travel photography.
+Well, that was five reasons you need a tripod for your travel photography.
 Still not convinced?
 Read this article, giving 11 reasons you need a tripod that might help further convince you!

 What to Look For in a Travel Tripod

 There are a number of factors to consider when purchasing a tripod.
 In our opinion these come down to four main areas: cost, weight, stability, and size.